 Sarah is the Secretary-Treasurer of the Board of Directors for the Today Family Violence Help Centre.
 She is also the co-chair of the CBA Women Lawyer’s Forum (North), a member of the Board of Directors for the Legal Education Society of Alberta (LESA), and sits on the Court’s Family Law Rules Advisory Committee.
 Sarah volunteers with the Edmonton Community Legal Centre and Student Legal Services.
 She also writes for LawNow.org.

-In her spare time, Sarah cares for dozens of house plants and her senior dog, Holly.
+In her spare time, Sarah cares for dozens of house plants.
 She loves attending festivals, visiting galleries and museums, and eating out at the many restaurants and pubs Edmonton has to offer.

 Riley is active in the Canadian Bar Association (CBA) Alberta, having sat on the executive committees for the Child and Youth (North) and Solo, Small Firm and General Practice (North) sections for several years.
-She has been a member of the Family Law (North) section executive since 2014, acting as Chair from 2019-2021.
-She will be serving as one of CBA Alberta’s North Section Representatives between 2021 and 2023.
+She was a member of the Family Law (North) section executive from 2014 to 2021 and served as one of CBA Alberta’s North Section Representatives between 2021 and 2023.
 Riley also enjoys mentoring law students.
 She has participated in the CBA’s law student mentorship program since 2013, is a former advisor to U of A’s Student Legal Services Family Law Program, is an advisor to U of A’s SLS/Pro Bono Students Canada Trans ID Clinic, and she has coached the U of A Faculty of Law’s Family Law Negotiation moot team.

-In her spare time Riley enjoys volunteering, traveling, painting, and taking her dog to agility classes.
+In her spare time Riley enjoys travelling, reading, and spending time outdoors with her dogs.

 Amanda Baretta attended the University of Alberta Law School from 2008 to 2011.
-From 2010 to 2011 she participated in the Low Income People and the Law Clinic and was placed with the Family Law Office, a program of Legal Aid Alberta.
-Amanda graduated in 2011, articled with Legal Aid Alberta and Cochard Johnson, and was called to the bar in 2012.
-Practicing exclusively in the areas of family law and child protection law, Amanda is a litigation lawyer, mediator, and registered Collaborative Family Lawyer and is trained and experienced in representing children and youth in high conflict matters.
+She graduated in 2011, completed a composite article with Legal Aid Alberta and Cochard Johnson, and was called to the Alberta bar in 2012.
+Practicing exclusively in the areas of family law and child protection law, Amanda is a litigation lawyer, trained mediator, and registered Collaborative Family Lawyer.
+She has experience in representing children and youth in high conflict family matters, as well as representing Indigenous communities and acting as litigation representative in child protection matters.

-Amanda is a member of the Canadian Bar Association and is a member on both the Family Law North Section and Child and Youth North Section executive committees.
-She also sits on the Court of Queen’s Bench Family Law Consulting Committee.
-Amanda volunteers with the Alberta Animal Rescue Crew Society and the Just-Us Girls Justice Committee.
+Amanda is a sessional instructor at the Faculty of Law, teaching family law, and an advising lawyer for the Pro Bono Students Canada Trans ID Clinic.
+She is a member of the Canadian Bar Association and is on the executive for both the Family Law North Section and the Child and Youth North Section.
+She also sits on the Court of King’s Bench Family Law Consulting Committee and the Court of Justice’s Child Protection Advisory Court Team (Edmonton).
+Amanda has volunteered as a faculty member with the Legal Education Society of Alberta on topics related to family law, child protection, and representation of children.
+She volunteers with the Alberta Animal Rescue Crew Society and the Just-Us Girls Justice Committee.

 Danielle Collins attended the University of Alberta from 2008-2011, and she graduated from the faculty of law in 2011.
 In 2012, Danielle became a member of the Law Society of Alberta, and she has practiced exclusively in the area of family law.